daidahao/C-CPP-Programming-Notes/midterm.md

   long tm_gmtoff; /* offset from UTC in seconds */
 };
 ```
-Two functions take a pointer to a time_t (number of seconds to 1/1/1970 at 00:00:00) and return a pointer to a struct tm.
+Two functions take a pointer to a `time_t` (number of seconds to 1/1/1970 at 00:00:00) and return a pointer to a struct `tm`.

 `struct tm *localtime(const time_t *clock);`

 `struct tm *gmtime(const time_t *clock);`

-\* Returns NULL if error.
+\* Returns `NULL` if error.

-Two functions take a pointer to a struct tm and return the corresponding number of seconds since 1/1/1970 at 00:00:00.
+Two functions take a pointer to a struct `tm` and return the corresponding number of seconds since 1/1/1970 at 00:00:00.

 `time_t  mktime(struct tm *timeptr);`

 `time_t  timegm(struct tm *timeptr);`

-\* Returns -1 if error.
+\* Returns `-1` if error.

 ## `random()`

 `#include <stdlib.h>`